vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 * ``jdk11-environment:*`` - A tagged version of the ``jdk11-environment`` workshop image which has been matched with the current version of the Educates operator.
 * ``conda-environment:*`` - A tagged version of the ``conda-environment`` workshop image which has been matched with the current version of the Educates operator.

-Note that if required, the short names can be remapped in the ``SystemProfile`` configuration of the Educates operator.
-Additional short names can also be defined which map to your own custom workshop base images for use in your own deployment of the Educates operator, along with any workshop of your own.
+Note that in older versions of Educates the location of the custom workshop base image could be specified using ``content.image``.
+This is now deprecated and ``workshop.image`` should always be used.

 Setting environment variables
 -----------------------------